Police Officer

 Hiring Process

 Before applying, make sure you meet the qualifications for the position.
-All police officer candidates must be at least 20.5 years of age.
-Have a high school diploma or GED equivalent.
-Be generally physically fit.
-Hold United States citizenship, OR have legal permanent residency in the U.S., OR be a Deferred Action for Childhood Arrivals (DACA) recipient, and be able to get a Washington State Driver’s License after hire.
+All police officer candidates must be at least 20.5 years of age, have a high school diploma or GED equivalent, be generally physically fit, and hold United States citizenship, OR have legal permanent residency in the U.S., OR be a Deferred Action for Childhood Arrivals (DACA) recipient, and be able to obtain a Washington State Driver’s License after hire.

 Step 1: Application

 All candidates must submit a job application to the City of Seattle.
 Be sure to submit the correct application.
-To apply for entry-level and lateral positions.
+Click here to apply for entry-level and lateral positions.
 Note that exceptional-entry candidates should complete the entry-level application.

 Step 2: Written Test

-All candidates must complete a written exam.
-Administered virtually or in-person through the National Testing Network (NTN).
-The test includes the Frontline National Law Enforcement Exam and Public Safety Self-Assessment.
-Register here for the written test.
-Be sure to sign up for the Seattle Police Department entry-level or lateral as appropriate.
-PHQ and NTN Application are NOT required.
+All candidates must complete a written exam, administered virtually or in person through the National Testing Network (NTN).
+The test includes the Frontline National Law Enforcement Exam and the Public Safety Self-Assessment.
+Register here to take the written test.
+Be sure to sign up for the Seattle Police Department entry-level or lateral exam, as appropriate.
+The PHQ and NTN application are not required.

 Step 3: Physical Test